Kaymbu-Inc/frontend-code-test/README.md

-## Challenge
+# Tag Picker Challenge

-Build a "TagPicker" React component that displays a list of tags and folders, and allows the user to drill into infinite levels of folders and be able to select individual tags at any level.
+Build a "TagPicker" React component that:

+* Displays a list of tags and folders
+* Allows the user to drill into infinite levels of folders and be able to select individual tags at any level.

 The TagPicker can be one component or a set of components.
-Any UI framework (e.g., Bootstrap) can be used (or none/your own), but the component(s) must be React components.
-Be sure to include some unit (and/or integration) tests to ensure everything works as expected.
+You may use any UI framework (e.g., Bootstrap) or none/your own, but the component(s) must be React components.
+Please include unit (and/or integration) tests to ensure everything works as expected.
 The delivered project should be a React app that renders the TagPicker and manages the properties going into the TagPicker (i.e., you will want to have a parent component that renders the TagPicker).

-This is a mockup of what the tag picker will look like:
+This is an example of what the tag picker will look like:

 ![alt text](https://cl.ly/3d3o1A0f1B0K/Image%202018-04-11%20at%204.46.20%20PM.png "Mockup")